 Initially, the goal of the research was to use and SEM that directly replicated the construction of the Aggregate and Per-Capita indices from the Carnegie method.
 When the model failed to converge, this suggested a model misspecification, namely that the two latent factors were too correlated to be separated.
 This makes sense because the two latent factors, the Aggregate and Per-Capita scales, literally comprise the same (slightly transformed) manifest variables.
 Although the ranked per capita manifest variables are not exactly correlated with their ranked aggregate counterparts, the correlations are very close to 1 (“STEM Research Doctorates”: 0.92, “Non-Stem Research Doctorates”: 0.88, Research Staff: 0.96).
 This is a serious issue in SEM because we are unable to identify how much variability in the data is from each manifest variable (citation).

 An Alternative Model

 A correlation matrix plot (Figure of correlation matrix) showed that the raw manifest variables can be naturally divided into two groups.
 The first includes the variables related to STEM productivity, including STEM PhDs produced, STEM expenditures, and Research Staff size.
 Similarly, the second includes the non-STEM manifest variables, including the Humanities, Social Science, and Other PhDs produced, as well as Non-STEM expenditures.
 A new model was constructed which loaded these variables to two latent factors, cross-loading total number of tenured/tenure-able faculty onto both latent factors to emulate the per-capita variables without constructing per-capita variables from them directly.
 The two latent factors were then loaded onto a factor of factors to form a single index on which institutional comparisons could be made.
-Because this model does not have the residual correlation in the two latent factors, it is able to converge and we are able to obtain Huber-White robust standard errors.
+Because this model does not have the correlation in the two latent factors, it is able to converge and we are able to obtain Huber-White robust standard errors.

 Model Fit Assessment